vandyand/clojure-trader/roadmap.md

 - [ ] (0.3.X) Arena
   - [ ] Delete hystrindies from edn file by id if z-score is too low
-  - [ ] Create Arena where ghystrindies trade via api on paper account
+  - [ ] Create Arena where gaustrindies trade via api on paper account
-  - [ ] Add arena performance data and z-score to ghystrindies (becoming aghystrindies)
+  - [ ] Add arena performance data and z-score to gaustrindies (becoming agaustrindies)
   - [ ] Good ones go live
-  - [ ] Add live performacne data and z-score to aghystrindies (becoming laghystrindies)
+  - [ ] Add live performacne data and z-score to agaustrindies (becoming lagaustrindies)
 - [ ] (0.4.X) Use `core.async` to leverage parallel processing (esp on alienware).
 ### Continuous